Professor Peter Thonemann

 Academic Background

-Since 2007, I have taught Greek and Roman history at Wadham College to a succession of brilliant and inspiring students studying Classics, Ancient and Modern History, and Classical Archaeology and Ancient History.
+Since 2007, I have taught Ancient History at Wadham College to a succession of brilliant and inspiring students studying Classics, Ancient and Modern History, and Classical Archaeology and Ancient History.
+It is the best job in the world.
 Wadham has long had a well-earned reputation as the most inclusive, pluralistic, and free-spirited college at Oxford, and I am proud of our success in attracting high-achieving undergraduates from a very wide range of backgrounds.
-I am also Tutor for Access at Wadham, and since 2019 have been the Humanities Co-Ordinator for the Opportunity Oxford programme (https://www.ox.ac.uk/admissions/undergraduate/increasing-access/opportunity-oxford).

-As an undergraduate, I studied Classics at Lady Margaret Hall, Oxford, where I was fortunate to be taught by two remarkable tutors, Simon Price and Michael Comber.
-During my first few years at Wadham, Simon Price and I co-wrote a history of ancient Europe called The Birth of Classical Europe: A History from Troy to Augustine (published by Penguin in 2010).
+I teach and supervise students across a pretty broad range of Greek and Roman historical topics, with a particular focus on the Greek-speaking world from the archaic period to Late Antiquity, as well as Achaemenid Persia.
 Trying to interpret the ancient world for non-specialist readers is a big part of what I do, and I write regularly on all aspects of antiquity (food, childhood, mathematics, sacrifice...) for the Times Literary Supplement, the Wall Street Journal, and others.

 Research Interests